 4. Water quality

-"We will cover these components using volunteer monitors, college student interns, and the services of Dr. Rebecca Urban and her students at Lebanon Valley College. . . .
-Under the previous monitoring plan, PA-DEP had agreed to provide laboratory services valued at $20,000 and streamflow monitoring equipment valued at $9,000. . . .
-The revised scope of the monitoring effort still requires DEP support for its implementation.
-We will rely on the DEP lab for our water-quality analyses.
+"We will cover these components using volunteer monitors, college student interns, and the services of Dr. Rebecca Urban and her students at Lebanon Valley College, with PA-DEP providing lab support for our water-quality analyses.
 However, we no longer need the streamflow monitoring equipment.
 We have secured funding from the Lebanon County Stormwater Consortium to purchase the equipment we need.
 However, we are in need of two or three multi-parameter water-quality sondes to support our water-quality sampling.
 We need these instruments to measure four parameters;

 1. pH